-Bourgain's work~\cite{Bourgain-18} and its refinement by Kim and Lemm~\cite{Lemm-18} state that this conjecture holds to order $O(\e^{2d-\eta})$ provided that the random coefficient field $\Aa$ has small enough ellipticity ratio~$|\Aa-\Id\!|\ll\eta$.
-This perturbative result was obtained in the model framework of discrete elliptic equations with iid coefficients, but can be extended to the present continuum setting.
-Note that this result was originally expressed in terms of harmonic analysis: as explained in~\cite{DGL}, there exists a uniformly elliptic matrix-valued kernel $\calB$ such that the ensemble-averaged field satisfies
+that is, with a loss $\eta=C\|\Aa-\Id\|_{\Ld^\infty(\R^d)}$ proportional to the ellipticity ratio.
+This result relies on a fine analysis of perturbative expansions at small ellipticity ratio.
+It is obtained in the model framework of discrete elliptic equations with iid coefficients, but can be extended to the present continuum setting (which we postpone to a future work).
+This result was originally expressed in terms of harmonic analysis: as explained in~\cite{DGL}, there exists a uniformly elliptic matrix-valued kernel $\calB$ such that the ensemble-averaged field satisfies

-and Sigal proposed to investigate the $C^{\alpha}$ regularity of $\calB$ at the origin, which turns out to be indeed equivalent to an effective description to order $O(\e^{\alpha})$ as in the above conjecture.
+and Sigal originally proposed to investigate the $C^{\alpha}$ regularity of the kernel $\calB$ at small wavenumbers, which turns out to be indeed equivalent to an effective description of $\expec{\nabla u_{\e,f}}$ to order~$O(\e^{\alpha})$ as in the above conjecture.